 The Y Combinator team has become considerably more productive with Front.
 Many of the emails coming into the general inquiries inbox are recurring questions.
-They're now able to create canned responses to quickly and accurately respond to these questions in 1-click, without having to constantly rewrite them.
+They're now able to create message templates to quickly and accurately respond to these questions in 1-click, without having to constantly rewrite them.
 The staff and partners can easily manage and have visibility into all the team inboxes without toggling back and forth between each Google Group.
 They can add or remove inboxes, and surface and respond to all conversations from Front.

 Y Combinator's partners and employees have complete transparency into all communications, which ensures that everyone is on the same page.
 This way no one gets blind-sided by an event that could be happening tomorrow that they weren't aware of.
 Conversations no longer fall through the cracks thanks to the ability to assign, comment, and set reminders in Front.